boyroywax/boxycoin-LightBit/doc/README.md

-Lightbit Core
+Boxycoin Core
 =============

 Setup
 ---------------------
-Lightbit Core is the original Lightbit client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Lightbit transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Boxycoin Core is the original Boxycoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Boxycoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Lightbit Core, visit [lightbit.org](https://lightbit.org/download-page.html#home).
+To download Boxycoin Core, visit [boxycoin.org](https://boxycoin.org/download-page.html#home).

 Running
 ---------------------
-The following are some helpful notes on how to run Lightbit on your native platform.
+The following are some helpful notes on how to run Boxycoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/lightbit-qt` (GUI) or
+- `bin/boxycoin-qt` (GUI) or
-- `bin/lightbitd` (headless)
+- `bin/boxycoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run lightbit-qt.exe.
+Unpack the files into a directory, and then run boxycoin-qt.exe.

 ### OS X

-Drag Lightbit-Core to your applications folder, and then run Lightbit-Core.
+Drag Boxycoin-Core to your applications folder, and then run Boxycoin-Core.

 ### Need Help?

-* See the documentation at the [Lightbit Homepage](https://lightbit.org) for help and more information.
+* See the documentation at the [Boxycoin Homepage](https://boxycoin.org) for help and more information.

 Building
 ---------------------
-The following are developer notes on how to build Lightbit on your native platform.
+The following are developer notes on how to build Boxycoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)